renettarenula/Tako/README.md

 *   Automatically move all the nested comments under the comment chosen to be moved
 *   Manual insertion of post ID is not needed; post/page can be chosen under a dropdown list
 *	No more ugly dropdowns!
 Autocomplete enabled; searching for post title becomes easier
+*	Comments can be move in bulk!
+No more slaving around and moving only one comment at a time!

 ## Installation